Using GPS and Google Maps API in Unity

 we run this process in a coroutine to update it at regular intervals.

-There is no need to update the map all the time, so we will update the map only if the coordinates have moved a certain distance from the previous coordinates.
+We don't need to update the map constantly, so we only update it when we've moved a certain distance from the previous coordinates.

 ///<summary> /// Distance (m) of 1 degree of latitude (longitude) ///</summary> private const float Lat2Meter = 111319.491f; private float getDistanceFromLocation(LocationInfo curr, LocationInfo prev) { Vector3 cv = new Vector3((float)curr.longitude, 0, (float)curr.latitude); Vector3 pv = new Vector3((float)prev.longitude, 0, (float)prev.latitude); returnVector3.Distance(cv, pv) * Lat2Meter; }